 Excerpt from WSN reference manual The Cutting Edge, for information on chicots.

 Safety bulletin from the Ministry of Natural Resources, for information on working around chicots and wildlife trees.

 How WSN helps

-As your health and safety specialist for Ontario’s forestry sector, Workplace Safety North offers training, resources, risk assessment, and safety auditing.
+As the Ontario health and safety association for the forestry sector, Workplace Safety North offers training, resources, risk assessment, and safety auditing.
 For more information, please call toll-free in Ontario 1-888-730-7821 or visit workplacesafetynorth.ca.